-Using our AI agent from~\cite{Djebko2025_SubnetworkPolicy} as a base, we derive the flight-agent through post-training, which is conceptually related to transfer learning.
-The base-agent is initially trained to solve the general attitude control problem.
-Subsequently, it undergoes post-training with modified boundary conditions and a revised optimization target to produce the flight-agent.
-This approach leverages the well-initialized policy that already captures the fundamental dynamics of the system, avoiding the need to re-learn this knowledge as compared to training the flight-agent from scratch.
+We used our AI agent from~\cite{Djebko2025_SubnetworkPolicy} as a base, and derived the flight-agent through post-training, which is conceptually related to transfer learning.
+While the base-agent was initially trained to solve a different variation of the attitude control problem, we employed post-training with modified boundary conditions and a revised optimization target to obtain the flight-agent.
+This approach leverages the well-initialized policy that already captured the fundamental dynamics of the system, avoiding redundant re-learning from scratch.
 As outlined in Section~\ref{sec:introduction} the flight-agent is based off of the RW subnetwork of the base-agent.
 In the following section, the base-agent training is described.
 The modifications performed to obtain the flight-agent are explained in Section~\ref{sec:flight_agent}.